wikindx/wikindx/trunk/README.txt

     ---:::---:::---:::---:::---:::---:::---:::---:::---:::---:::---:::---

-The software documentation is in the docs folder.
+The software documentation is at https://wikindx.sourceforge.io/web/trunk/index.html

 For prerequisites and other general information, read docs/README.md.